Logo

 Jack Layton Pianos had been made in London, England, since 1837, and Philip had emigrated to Montreal at the age of 19.

-Jack Layton was raised as a member of the United Church of Canada, and was a member of the Bloor Street United Church parish in Toronto.
+Jack Layton was raised as a member of the United Church of Canada, and was a member of Bloor Street United Church in Toronto.

-In 1969, at age 19, Jack Layton married his high school sweetheart Sally Halford, with whom he had two children: Mike, currently a Toronto City Councillor, and Sarah, currently a senior staffer for the Stephen Lewis Foundation.
+In 1969, at age 19, Jack Layton married his high school sweetheart Sally Halford, with whom he had two children: Mike, who served as a Toronto city councillor from 2010 to 2022, and Sarah, who works for the Stephen Lewis Foundation.

 Layton first met Olivia Chow in 1985 during an auction at Village by the Grange, in which Jack was the auctioneer and Olivia was the interpreter for the Cantonese language observers.